12 things you MUST do before you hit PUBLISH on your blog post

 Headings, bullets and numbers really help to break up your text and make it easier to read and understand.
 Go back through your text and see if there is anywhere you could add a heading or a list.

 8. Make sure you have included a featured image

 So easy to forget!
 So double check you have included one.
-Your featured image is the one that will automatically be pulled when your post is shared on social media etc. as well as usually being the one that is featured in on your main blog page and on your category pages and searches on your blog.
+Your featured image is the one that will automatically be pulled when your post is shared on social media, as well as usually being the image that is featured in on your main blog page, on your category and tag pages and also searches on your blog.
 So make sure it is relevant to the whole of your post and looks good in a variety of shapes and sizes.